pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 To troubleshoot:

-1. View the App Live View connector pod logs to see if the connector is sending updates to the back end.
+1. View the Application Live View connector pod logs to see if the connector is sending updates to the back end.

 2. Delete the connector pod to recreate it by running: